Find Dazzling Fall Colors in California at These Healdsburg Wineries

 Head up the gravel driveway on any fall day at this Dry Creek Valley winery and find yourself surrounded by brilliant fall foliage of goldenrod, blood orange and crimson.
 While the tasting room and cellar room are warm and inviting, with a huge fireplace to take away any chill, the prime viewing for the fall colors of California is their private terraced garden and patio, available by reservation.
 The patio is surrounded by colorful trees and bushes in late October/early November.
 Purchase a bottle of Lambert Bridge wine to enjoy with the 360-degree cocoon of comforting colors.

 The grapes are grown using organic, Biodynamic and sustainable methods, yet there is much more to Quivira than winemaking.
 The estate also raises fruits, vegetables, medicinal herbs, flowers, chickens and livestock, and hosts beehives.
 With all this diversity, the fall colors are dazzling.
-The Estate Tour is the recommended way to go, with an in-depth tour of the vineyards and gardens, followed by a tasting of estate wines and estate-raised charcuterie. $40.
+Though not currently offered, the Estate Tour is the recommended way to go, with an in-depth tour of the vineyards and gardens, followed by a tasting of estate wines and estate-raised charcuterie. $40.

 Any favorite wineries you’d like to see added to the list?
 Please leave a comment.